kadirtikil/kdrVueComposables/README.md

 A composable that can be called with a string, containing a todo, that will then place that string into a TODO.md in the root dir.
 Removes the todo if the call is removed in the code.
 Currently in development.

+## useMarquee
+Reads in a directory containing svg's, set their sizes and add animations all in a render function in vue for ease of use and consistent reproducability.

 ## Planned
 ###  useScramble